In this tutorial, you will learn how to configure and connect to Amazon Aurora Serverless.

 In this step, you will use Amazon RDS to create an Aurora Serverless DB cluster.

 a.
-On the Amazon RDS screen, from the navigation bar on the left, select Clusters.
+On the Amazon RDS screen, from the navigation bar on the left, select Databases.

 b.
-From the RDS > Clusters screen, select Create database.
+From the RDS > Databases screen, select Create database.

 d.
-In the Setting pane, in the DB cluster identifier field enter MyClusterName.
+In the Templates pane, select Dev/Test for this tutorial.e.
+In the Settings pane, in the DB cluster identifier field enter MyClusterName.

 Set the Master username and Master password fields with values of your choice and store the username and password for further use later.

-In VPC security groups list, select Create new VPC security group.
-You will modify this new security group to allow network traffic from your database client to access your new Aurora Serverless cluster in a later step.
+h.
+In the Connectivity section, in the Virtual private cloud (VPC) list, select Create new VPC.
+In the Subnet group list, select Create new DB Subnet Group.
+For the Public access radio buttons, keep the default value.
+In VPC security group list, select Create new VPC security group and enter MyClusterGroup.
+You will modify this security group to allow network traffic from your database client to access your new Aurora Serverless cluster in a later step.
+For the Availability Zone list, keep the default No preference.

-g.
-The RDS > Clusters screen will load and your MyClusterName cluster will appear as in the creating status.
-Click on MyClusterName in the cluster list to access detailed information about your cluster.
+i.
+The RDS > Databases screen will load and your MyClusterName cluster will appear as in the creating status.
+Click on myclustername-instance-1 in the cluster list to access detailed information about your cluster.j.
+The MyClusterName detail screen will load.
+This screen contains tabs to view connectivity & security, monitoring information, logs and events, configuration details, and maintenance and backups, and tags.

-Scroll to the to the Details pane.
-Record the VPC value and Database endpoint values for use later in the tutorial.
+From the Connectivity & security tab, record the VPC value and Endpoint values for use later in the tutorial.

 c.
 On the Name environment screen, in the Name field type MyCloud9Env and select Next step.